 Born in Udine, Silvia Giordano is an international choreographer, cultural manager, author and curator.
-She trained as a dancer at Accademia Internazionale Coreutica in and Balletto di Toscana in Florence.
-She continued her studies in London (The Place) and in Paris (CND and Menagérie de Verre) and she graduated in Choreography at CODARTS University of the Arts and Fontys School of Fine and Performing Arts in The Netherlands.
+She trained as a dancer at Accademia Internazionale Coreutica and Balletto di Toscana in Florence.
+She continued her studies in London (The Place) and in Paris (CND and Menagérie de Verre) and she graduated in the master of Choreography from CODARTS University of the Arts and Fontys School of Fine and Performing Arts in The Netherlands.

 In 2015 she is admitted to Venice Biennale College under the direction of Virgilio Sieni and she broadens her background by participating to programs on Forsythe Creation Techniques, Gaga technique, Somatic practices and Countertechnique.
 Interpreter of works signed by internationally renowned artists, she early focused on her creation path; in 2014 she is among the winners of the contest for urban dance performances promoted by the AED with her own choreography “Solo for a window shop” and she is selected among the finals of Short Time platform for choreographers promoted by Maggio Musicale Fiorentino.

 Alongside the dance field, she collaborated also within the opera sector: as assistant director she has been working at Opéra of Tours, at Maggio Musicale Fiorentino, at Teatro Filarmonico in Verona, at Teatro La Fenice, Teatro Goldoni di Livorno, Teatro Coccia di Novara and Teatro del Giglio in Lucca.